mumblingdrunkard/mscs-thesis/src/discussion/index.typ

 RISC-V has the instruction `SFENCE.VME` to signal that a change has occured to the virtual memory mapping and that the processor should invalidate some entries in structures like the TLB.
 This is common when unmapping pages in virtual memory.
-Similarly, corresponding entries in the predictor may need flushing as normal predictions bypass the TLB entirely and thus bypass permission checks on the assumption that an access to the same page of memory has been made previously and is therefore OK.
+Similarly, corresponding entries in the predictor may need flushing as normal predictions bypass the TLB entirely and thus bypass permission checks on the assumption that subsequent accesses to a page are OK without permission checks.

 This may also be entirely fine as the permission check is still be performed when the real address arrives, causing the processor to raise an exception if the prediction is correct and the address falls outside of mapped memory.